Phoenix to become most populous US city to drop library fees

 Phoenix City Librarian Rita Hamilton said the move would allow the system comprised of 17 libraries to ensure “that access to our resources is as equitable as possible.”

-The Phoenix has been charging 20 cents per item per day, which can add up quickly into dollars owed, an extra expense some families cannot afford.
-Other libraries around the nation charge 25-35 cents per item per day.
+The Phoenix system has been charging 20 cents per item per day, which can add up quickly into dollars owed, an extra expense some families cannot afford.
+Other libraries around the nation charge 25 to 35 cents per item per day.

 Phoenix’s move is part of a new worldwide trend by libraries to eliminate fines the American Library Association considers “a form of social inequality.”